 The USAT is here to assist you and are always happy to advise you regarding this non-surgical treatment for prostate cancer.

 For those yet to gain practicing privileges with GenesisCare, we are always looking to collaborate with talented consultants.
 We can help you build your private practice with medical secretary support, practice management systems, website and marketing support, free consultation rooms and over 300 education and engagement events per year.
 Our state-of-the-art IT solutions mean that tasks such as CT contouring, planning and plan approval can all be completed remotely.

 Contact your local Referrer Engagement Manager (REM) to get started with the easy process.

 Magnetic resonance image-guided radiotherapy, or MRIgRT, is the most exciting development in advanced radiotherapy for years.
 By combining a linear accelerator with a high definition MR scanner, MRIdian allows clinicians to see as they treat – adjusting the beam to allow for movements and anatomical changes.
 It provides a step-change in accurate stereotactic ablative radiotherapy (SABR), bringing a new level of control and confidence with tumour targeting and sparing of healthy tissue.
 MRIdian makes truly adaptive SABR possible for the first time.

-GenesisCare is the first to introduce MRIdian technology to the UK at our centre in Oxford.
-It is the foundation for an emerging MRIgRT network that will put us at the forefront of exploring the possibilities of this innovative approach.
+We’re proud to be the first independent healthcare provider in the UK to introduce the MRIdian at our centres in Oxford and Cromwell Hospital in London and can be accessed by patients throughout the UK.
+This is the foundation for an emerging MRIgRT network that will put us at the forefront of exploring the possibilities of this innovative approach.
 We are excited to be partnering with the University of Oxford and a team of expert SABR clinicians who will work with us to build a UK body of evidence that will impact the lives of many patients.

 Real-time on-table adaptive radiotherapy brings a new level of confidence to SABR delivery